elatov/elatov.github.io/_posts/2012-10-27-cant-set-x520-10gbe-intel-nic-to-auto-negotiate-on-esxi.md

 >
 > 1. Extract the contents of the ISO file.
 > 2. Identify the .zip file(s).
-> 3. Using Datastore Browser, upload the .zip file(s) to an ESX or ESXi host&#8217;s datastore.
+> 3. Using Datastore Browser, upload the .zip file(s) to an ESX or ESXi host's datastore.
 > 4. Log in to the ESX or ESXi host using an account with administrator privileges, such as root.
 > 5. Enter maintenance mode.
 > 6. Navigate to /vmfs/volumes// and locate the .zip file.